SkygearIO/guides/advanced/server.md

 	$(npm bin)/skygear-node
 	```

-## Common Configurations for Skygear Server
+## Configurations of Skygear Server

 As mentioned above, all configuration are via environment variables.
 Here are
 some common features.